 I decided to stick with this one definition: “Feminism: the advocacy of women’s rights on the ground of the equality of the sexes”.
 I would like to highlight the word EQUALITY, as I think it is the main point of feminism.

-During my university years we had a “Feminism” module in one of our international politics courses.
+During my university years, we had a “Feminism” module in one of our international politics courses.
 I had to read about all the different facets of feminism, from the extremists to the moderate and that is when I started building a stronger and more conscious opinion of the subject.
 I admit it, I found most literature on feminism very boring.
-I was often annoyed, and thought that some of the actions done in the name of feminism are an exhibitionist exaggeration and simply shift the point away from what it really stands for.
+I was often annoyed and thought that some of the actions done in the name of feminism are an exhibitionist exaggeration and simply shift the point away from what it really stands for.

 Undoubtedly, it creates chaos and media upheaval, but just like every extreme act, they create a hurricane that dies very quickly.
 I do not think it is the most effective way of bringing the message of equality of the sexes.
 I believe everyone should express their views in whichever way they believe, but I choose to stick with another representation of feminism.

-Chimamanda Adichie, who’s books I love and whose person I respect, gave a speech on TedEx in 2013: “We should all be feminists”.
+Chimamanda Adichie, whose books I love and whose person I respect, gave a speech on TedEx in 2013: “We should all be feminists”.
 With unprecedented elegance she manages to explain what living as a woman in this world is, focusing on African (Nigerian in this case) society.
 Other than describing the discrimination that women receive, she makes the very intelligent argument that women are often taught by their mothers and fathers not to “intimidate the man”, to shrink themselves, make themselves smaller so as to protect the man (from what?) and make him think that he is ‘stronger’ and ‘better’.
 How we are educated and how we educate is something that we must consider in the gender-discourse.

-This is to say that, as many other social attitudes, this can be also considered a cultural problem, and we can do something to change that.
+This is to say that, like many other social attitudes, this can be also considered a cultural problem, and we can do something to change that.
 I do not want to get into the religious discourse, as this would shift you from the point of this article.
 Adichie intelligently quotes:

 “Culture does not make people, people make culture”